Ptrskay3/PySprint/README.md

 [![PyPI version](https://badge.fury.io/py/pysprint.svg)](https://badge.fury.io/py/pysprint)

+**Under construction.**
 PySprint is a UI and API for interferogram evaluation.
-Under construction.
 The GUI works only with 1920x1080 or bigger screen resolution.
 Lower resolution compatibility is queued on the To-Do List.